Lengby, Minnesota

 Lengby (pronounced lang - bee) is a city in Polk County, Minnesota, United States.
 It is part of the Grand Forks ND-MN Metropolitan Statistical Area.
 The population was 92 at the 2020 census.

 History

-A post office called Lengby has been in operation since 1898.
-Lengby had a depot on the railroad.
-In 1980, Jean Hilliard survived being frozen for six hours in sub zero temperatures.
+The Lengy post office has been serving the community since 1898, and the city once had a railroad depot.
+In 1980, Jean Hilliard miraculously survived six hours of freezing temperatures at subzero degrees; her remarkable story was later featured on the television show Unsolved Mysteries.